 Q5.
 What are the telecommunications infrastructure services provided by China Comservice?

 The Group is the largest telecommunications infrastructure service group in the PRC, providing a full range of telecommunications infrastructure services to telecommunications operators in China and overseas.
 These services include planning, design, construction and project supervision for fixed line, mobile, broadband and support systems.
 The Group also provides integrated solutions for ancillary communications networks and integrated informatization solutions for domestic non-operator customers such as government agencies, industrial customers and SME's, as well as overseas customers.
-(Please refer to "Business Review" for more details)
+(Please refer to "Business Overview" for more details)